-"Oh, sorry about that.
-I get caught up with trying to remember everything and forget my own name.
-Anyway, my name is Lorna."
+“Oh, sorry, I get caught up with trying to remember everything and forget to introduce myself.
+Anyway, my name is Lorna.”

 Lorna led Blythe to a cafeteria that had a buffet filled with different foods.
-Blythe's stomach growled and she quickly set her stuff down and started filling up her plate.
+Blythe’s stomach growled and she quickly set her stuff down and started filling up her plate.
+Apparently lunch was free for contenders.
 As she ate, she watched other girls come in, led by women in all black.
 They spread out around the cafeteria and no one spoke to each other.
-Blythe didn't recognize any of the women, but that wasn't uncommon.
+Blythe didn’t recognize any of the women, but that wasn’t uncommon.
 She counted them and realized that only eight were present and she made nine.
 Where was the tenth one?

 Lorna grabbed a plate of food and sat down with Blythe.
 “So how old are you?” she asked.

-"I'm twenty one," Blythe replied.
-"So can you refresh me about the rules?"
+“I’m nineteen,” Blythe replied, blushing though she didn’t know why.
+“So can you refresh me about the rules?”

 Lorna took a bite of her salad before answering.
-"Rule one, every year on the first day of Spring, ten human females are to be placed in a huge arena and given weapons."
+“Rule one, every year on the first day of Spring, ten human females are to be placed in the Running arena and given weapons to defend themselves.”